S06 E10: Ripple Effects

 And while I was talking to Becca, I kept thinking about Chalice, who came forward to speak about her former friend Sophie Hartman last season.

 She told us that when Sophie was in focus, she could believe that it had all been one big conspiracy against her.
+But as soon as the children came into focus, that illusion fell apart.

 Caretakers deserve recognition and support, but when they become the entire focus in illness and disability spaces, it can have the effect of erasing the patient.

 And it creates a prime opportunity for someone like Lisa.
+Well, the caregiver narrative, it shifts the focus, right?

 And so that the Munchausen perpetrator can shift the focus to make themselves the center of the narrative.
+And that's, you know, psychologically, we know that's that's part of it, right?

 That they want that attention.

-I would not
+I would not,

-you know I'm I'm proud of my experience and my survival and my identity right but I would not wish the things that I have to go through because of that on anybody else right especially a child If there is something that can be done so that someone younger than me with CP doesn't have to go through what I went through.
+you know i'm i'm proud of my experience and my survival and my identity right but i would not wish the things that i have to go through because of that on anybody else right especially a child if there is something that can be done so that someone younger than me with cp doesn't have to go through what i went through like that's great and so i it's funny i used to say you know uh if you can't handle having a disabled child you shouldn't have children at all.

 But then you hear this podcast and you're like, oh, some people specifically want disabled children, and that's kind of icky.

-Who chooses the helpers?
+who chooses the helpers?

-Many disabled adults don't get enough choice in who their helpers are, and children don't get any choice at all, which allows perpetrators to choose only the helpers they handpick who support their narrative.
+Many disabled adults don't get enough choice in who their helpers are, and children don't get any choice at all, which allows perpetrators to choose only only the helpers they handpick who support their narrative.

 Becca has also been struck by the fact that so many perpetrators, including Lisa, who moved the family from Georgia to Alabama after she was reported by the hospital in Savannah, pick up and move across state lines.

 I have an existing support system here, and I have existing doctors that I like here.
+And so if I were to be in a situation where

-have a care, a doctor that I'm not placed with on my team, right, I can get a second opinion, but I'm not gonna up and move anywhere.
+have a care, a doctor that I'm not placed with on my team, right, I can get a second opinion, but I'm not going to up and move anywhere.
+And, like, as an adult and as someone with CP who

 And I was talking to my mom on the phone about this actually the other night, just going over

+surgery stuff.
 And she says, you know, I just worry about the kids with CP who don't have anyone, you know, speaking for them.

 And not in a pity sense, but because

+they are at the mercy of their parent.
 And so if they have a parent who, you know,

 has munchhausen by proxy or is narcissistic in some way, you know, they don't have control over who the helpers are.
+And some people, I mean, especially don't.

 If you're on Medicaid, like sometimes you don't even get to choose your personal care assistant who is coming in and bathing you and dressing you every day.